 Overplotting Halo Annotations¶

-package includes a function that allows one
+The yt_astro_analysis package includes a function that allows one

 to overplot the locations of halos from a halo catalog on top of yt